 Like Will, I got out of the military, and went back into civilian law enforcement.
 Unlike Will, found myself working for a sheriff who was a rookie I’d trained almost twenty years before.
-When you find yourself in that position, it’s time to think about getting out the business.
+When you find yourself in that position, it’s time to think about getting out of the business.
 God apparently thought so also, and so one day the Sheriff walked in and asked what I knew about Hazardous Materials.
 I answered that my secondary MOS in the Army was Chemical Warfare Defense Specialist.

 He said, “Congratulations, you’re it.”

 “Cool.
 What do I do?”